hazrmard/EngineeringScienceBuilding/docs/6-trends.md

 order: 6
 ---

 An aggregate analysis of measurements over days reveals trends in sensor readings.
-The following trends were obtained by averaging measurements for a time across all days in the dataset.
+The following trends were obtained by averaging measurements for each week over the year.
+Blank periods correspond to invalid data that was cleared out during pre-processing.

 ## Temperature